What is a Patient Information Leaflet and why is it useful?

 Whenever possible you should take posaconazole during or immediately after food or a nutritional drink.

-Alternatively, if recommended by your doctor, you may take 400 mg (two 5 ml spoonfuls) twice a day provided that you are able to take both doses during or after food or a nutritional drink.
+Alternatively, if recommended by your doctor, you may take 400 mg (two 5 mL spoonfuls) twice a day provided that you able to take both doses during or after food or a nutritional drink.

 If you take more Noxafil than you should